BriefFiniteElementNet/BFE.Net.devdocs/docs/misc/partialrelease/index.rst

-Partial end release of elements
+Partial End Release Of Elements
 ############